 7 Symptoms of Emotionally Immature Parents

-Let's review some of the symptoms to see if you relate to any of them.
-Following each one, you will find practical actions you can take to better navigate your relationship with your parents.
+Let's review some of the symptoms of emotionally immature parents and see if you relate to any of them.
+Following each one, don't miss the practical actions.

 When you try to share with your parents how you feel in the relationship or about an event, they deny your experience.